webiny/website/src/blogPosts/serverless-side-rendering-e1c0924b8da1.md

 Oh, and by the way, the good news is that, if you don’t want to torture yourself and want to avoid implementing everything from scratch, you can give Webiny a try!
 You can even choose between the two different SSR HTML caching approaches we’ve shown, by applying a specific set of plugins.
 We like to keep it flexible. 🙂

 Feel free to check it out if you’re interested!
-And do catch us on [Gitter](https://gitter.im/Webiny/webiny-js) if you have any questions, we would be glad to answer them!
+And do catch us on [Slack](https://www.webiny.com/slack) if you have any questions, we would be glad to answer them!

+---

 Again, I hope I’ve managed to explain the approaches we’ve tried at Webiny, but if you have a question about anything, feel free to ask!
 I would also like to hear your opinion on the topic, so if you have something to share, please do!

+---

 Thanks for reading!
 My name is Adrian and I work as a full-stack developer at [Webiny](https://www.webiny.com/).
 In my spare time, I like to write about my / our experiences with some of the modern frontend and backend (serverless) web development tools, hoping it might help other developers in their everyday work.
 If you have any questions, comments or just wanna say hi, feel free to reach out to me via [Twitter](https://www.twitter.com/doitadrian).

-#### If you liked this article, here are some other articles you may enjoy:

-### Upload files to AWS S3 using pre-signed POST data and a Lambda function

-### Start your serverless journey by learning how to upload files directly to S3 using pre-signed POST data and a simple…

-#### blog.webiny.com
-### Connecting to AWS DocumentDB from a Lambda function

-### Start your AWS DocumentDB journey by learning how to establish a connection from a Lambda function and a local machine.

-#### blog.webiny.com
-### Testing protected app sections the right way with Cypress custom commands!

-### With Cypress, testing web apps has finally become super easy!
-It is precisely what I was looking and hoping for back in…

-#### blog.webiny.com
-### Create custom ESLint rules in 2 minutes

-### ESLint is a great tool when it comes to code standardization.
-Maintained by the open source community, and with a rich…

-#### blog.webiny.com